Cardio vs Strength Training: Benefits and Differences

 When your heart rate increases, your heart circulates more blood and oxygen around your body to fuel activity.
 How well you use oxygen is referred to as your aerobic capacity, which can be improved with consistent cardio workouts.

-One type of cardio, low-intensity steady-state cardio (LISS), is usually performed at a low- to moderate-intensity — between 60 to 80 percent of your heart rate max.
-It can be performed for long durations since your heart, lungs, and muscles are under less stress.
-Additionally, there’s less need for recovery, so you can do it daily.
+One type of cardio, low-intensity steady-state cardio (LISS), is usually performed at a low to moderate intensity—between 60 and 80 percent of your heart rate max.
+It can be performed for long durations since your heart, lungs and muscles are under less stress.
+There's also less need for recovery, so you can do it daily.

 What Are the Benefits of Cardio?